 The Fort Vancouver Regional Library District Board of Trustees welcomes community discussion and comment at its public meetings.
 To ensure that public comment periods are efficient and productive, the following guidelines have been established:

-Public comment periods on any topic will be conducted at the beginning and end of FVRL Board meetings.
-The beginning comment period may be of limited duration at the discretion of the board chair.
+- Public comment periods on any topic will be conducted at the beginning of FVRL Board meetings.
+The comment period may be of limited duration at the discretion of the board chair.

-Individuals may speak on multiple topics for a maximum of three minutes on each topic.
+- Individuals may speak for a maximum of three minutes.
 Time will be kept for each speaker.

-At his/her discretion, the Board chair may review the sign-in form(s) to determine the sequence of speakers.
-For this reason, sign-in may be on individual cards, limited to one speaker and one topic per card, to facilitate organization by the Board chair.
+- At his/her discretion, the board chair may review the sign-in form(s) to determine the sequence of speakers.
+For this reason, sign-in may be on individual cards, limited to one speaker per card, to facilitate organization by the board chair.

-The Board also will accept written comments in addition to or in lieu of spoken comments at a board meeting.
-Written comments may be given to the Board at its monthly public meeting, mailed to the Board c/o the FVRL Executive Director, or emailed to firstname.lastname@example.org.
+- The board also will accept written comments in addition to or in lieu of spoken comments at a board meeting.
+Written comments may be given to the board at its monthly public meeting, mailed to the board c/o the FVRL Executive Director, or emailed to firstname.lastname@example.org.